 The inflatable buoys will be orange, yellow, red, blue, green or black buoys, which may display sponsor branding.

-The starting line will be between a staff displaying an orange flag on the starting mark at the starboard end and the course side of the port-end starting mark.
+The starting line will be between a staff displaying an orange flag on the starting vessel at the starboard end and the course side of the port-end starting mark.

-If any part of a boat’s hull, crew or equipment is on the course side of the starting line during the two minutes before her starting signal and she is identified, the race committee will attempt to broadcast her sail number on VHF channel 71.
+If any part of a boat’s hull, is on the course side of the starting line during the two minutes before her starting signal and she is identified, the race committee may attempt to broadcast her sail number on VHF channel 71.
 Failure to make a broadcast or to time it accurately will not be grounds for a request for redress.
 This changes RRS 62.1(a).

 Committee vessel inner distance mark.